suned/pfun/docs/source/programming_guide.md

 from typing import Any, Protocol from http.client import HTTPError

-from pfun.effect import Effect, get_environment
+from pfun import Effect, get_environment

 class Requests:
     """